- What exactly is PureOS?

 - "Rolling-release" model of software updates: applications and drivers are updates as soon as there is new version with new features or security, performance or bug fixes.

 You cannot install PureOS on your Android or Windows smartphone.
 There are several reasons for this, but the most obvious ones are: a) these devices cannot work without proprietary parts that PureOS does not ship; b) these devices won't work with the latest mainline kernel (system's core) found in PureOS, they need older versions with proprietary parts; c) even if you have a device that does not fall under a) and b), there is still a decent amount of work needed to make it possible to install and start on those devices.

 All drivers ever needed are already included in PureOS' kernel.
 This excludes proprietary/non-free binary drivers/firmware, so if some part of your computer requires such drivers/firmware, you will likely have to install it manually.
 If not, then you are all set just by installing PureOS.
 Check out Hardware Requirements.

 Every software packaged in Debian should run on PureOS.

 PureOS allows for a more safe and secure use and web browsing experience than non-free operating systems like those found on Apple, Google or Microsoft devices.
 The Linux Kernel and Linux based operating systems are immune from most viruses and malware.
 PureOS by default doesn't track or log your keypresses, location, softwae ursage.
-It has app isolation (with Wayland) and SELinux enabled, as well as security oriented default configs.
+It has app isolation (with Wayland) and AppArmor enabled, as well as security oriented default configs.